husayt/josediazgonzalez.com/_plugins/README.markdown

 ## Generators

 - `archive`: creates archive pages by `year`, `year/month`, and `year/month/day`.
 Automatically generate archive pages for dates like 2010/, 2010/01/, and 2010/01/12 using files in <em>_layouts</em> to specify what each page will look like. <em>e.g. Posts for [January 2010](http://josediazgonzalez.com/2010/01)</em>
+- `atom`: creates an `atom.xml` feed
 - `generic_index`: creates generic index pages, like `tag` and `category` pages.
 Automatically generate index pages for each of the site.config `index_pages`.
 Currently iterates over collections already in the site, meaning all you need to do to have index pages for tags and categories is add them to the `index_pages` `site.config` key.
 Creates specific collection pages from layouts in <em>_layouts</em> to specify what each page will look like. <em>e.g. [CakePHP](http://josediazgonzalez.com/categories/cakephp)</em>.
 Also creates a listing of all of a particular collection. <em>e.g. [Categories](http://josediazgonzalez.com/categories)</em>.
 If the yaml maps to a boolean `true`, related collection items will appear in `page.related`
-- `post_type`: Allows you to create generic post type landing pages and sub-pages, like `_portfolios` or `_galleries`.
+- `post_type`: Allows you to create generic post type landing pages and sub-pages, like `portfolios` or `galleries`.
 Allows the creation of a series of posts based on a type.
-Useful if you want to create a portfolio or gallery from an `_galleries` or `_portfolios` directory.
+Useful if you want to create a portfolio or gallery from an `_post_types/gallery` or `_post_types/portfolio` directory.
 - `sitemap`: creates a `sitemap.xml` file

 ## Tags